Repost from 2015-2016. Edited, updated, and corrected.

 - An opportunity to evangelize sinners (Mark 16:15)

-- Laying up treasures in heaven (Matthew 6:19-21)
+- Laying up treasures in Heaven (Matthew 6:19-21)

 I say in theory because — as observers of Evangelicalism know — God’s chosen ones love THIS life as much as atheists do.
 Christians profess to be ready to go home (Heaven), but few of them are lining up to board the next bus to the pearly gates.
 Blissful, pain-free eternal life might await Christians once they cross to the other side, but they don’t seem to be in a hurry to experience the pleasures of Club Heaven®.
 Simply put, Evangelicals say one thing and do another.

 Polly’s sister was tragically killed in a motorcycle accident in 2005.
 (Please see If One Soul Gets Saved It is Worth it All) Polly is her parents’ only living child.
-Both Polly and I thought that they would not only want to be closer to their daughter (we see them 5-6 times a year), but also near our children, daughters-in-law, and grandchildren.
+Both Polly and I thought that they would not only want to be closer to their daughter (we see them two-three times a year), but also near our children, daughters-in-law, and grandchildren.
 When Polly’s Mom said I can’t.
 My Church is here, Polly heard, My Church is more important than you!
 My “real” family is my church.

-And Polly’s parents have the right to choose what matters most to them.
-When Polly and I returned to rural NW Ohio, we did so because we made a conscious choice to be near our children and grandchildren — all of whom live less than 20 minutes from our home.
+Polly’s parents have the right to choose what matters most to them.
+When Polly and I returned to rural Northwest Ohio, we did so because we made a conscious choice to be near our children and grandchildren — all of whom live less than twenty minutes from our home.
 Family matters to us.
 For me personally, I know that chronic illness and pain have likely shortened my life expectancy.
 Knowing this, I want to spend as much time as I can going to races with my sons, watching my grandchildren’s school and sporting events, and doing all I can to leave those I love with a lasting memory of a husband, father, and grandfather who lived life to its fullest.
 Some days, all I can do is sit quietly by and watch my grandchildren play.
 Other days, infused with a false sense of energy and vitality, I play hard, laugh, argue and debate, and remind my children that I am still the intellectual king of the hill (I can hear them snickering).
 Regardless of how I feel, it is my family that gives my life meaning and purpose.
-It saddens me that my in-laws have chosen a contrived family — one that will dump them if they ever fail to bow in obeisance to Jesus — over a flesh-and-blood family that loves them.
+It saddens me that my in-laws chose a contrived family — one that will dump them if they ever fail to bow in obeisance to Jesus — over a flesh-and-blood family that loves them.
 It is, however, their choice, so I must live with it.
 Their decision is yet another reminder of the fact that Christians often forsake the earthly for what they think will improve their room size in God’s mansion in the sky.